-On top of their own driving, many officers work outside of their vehicles on busy streets, whether at scenes of traffic crashes or traffic stops, Those officers are in extremely vulnerable positions and risk getting hit by inattentive drivers.
+On top of their own driving, many officers work outside of their vehicles on busy streets, whether at scenes of traffic crashes or traffic stops.
+Those officers are in extremely vulnerable positions and risk getting hit by inattentive drivers.
 In fact, most officers will tell you one of the things they fear most is traffic.

-Training Accidents Cause Injury and Death to Officers and Police Recruits
+Training Accidents Cause Injury and Death

 Training, too, can be dangerous for police officers.
-It's no secret that law enforcement careers come with physical rigors and that the training to become a police officer can be very intense, whether in firearms, defensive tactics, physical fitness or immersive programs like active shooter response training.
+It's no secret that law enforcement careers come with physical rigors and that the training to become a police officer can be very intense, whether in firearms, defensive tactics, physical fitness or immersive programs like active-shooter-response training.

 The nature of police training is such that there is a relatively high potential for injury or even death if safety precautions are not imposed and adhered to.
 Even then, officers and police recruits alike can succumb to injuries they incur during their training.